How to Start an Ecommerce Business in 9 Steps (2022)

-- Find your passion: You’re about to put a lot of time and effort into your new business, so you need to ensure it’s based on something you can stay interested in.
+- Find your passion: You’re about to put a lot of time and effort into your new e commerce business, so you need to ensure it’s based on something you can stay interested in.

 - Figure out branding potential: Branding is vital in ecommerce.
 How will you brand your product?
-Who will your target audience be, and how will you create fellowship with them?
+Who will your target audience be, and how will you create fellowship with them through various ecommerce stores?

 - Guilty pleasures are a-go: People spend a lot of money on things they love.
 If you can tap into consumers’ passions — or vices — with a strong product, you’ll almost certainly build a customer base.